 After eighteen months and eight days, it was time to come home.
 It’s the part most people dread – how will they fall back into a routine after such a sporadic adventure?
 How will anyone understand what they’ve been through, and how they’ve changed as a person?
 Can you really settle into a “real” job again?
-Travel becomes a lifestyle, and big lifestyle changes are always the scariest.
+Travel becomes a lifestyle, and it’s the big lifestyle changes that are always the scariest.

 I was looking forward to coming home, though.
 Not to end our travels, as I have plenty more of those in the pipeline!
 But after 18 months of not seeing my best friends, missing yet another Christmas with my family (it’s only been… eight years), and not having a wardrobe, it’s nice to get back to familiarity and security for a while.

 There are a few things I’ve learned about what it’s like to come back and some of them surprise me.